Sign in | Register now Like us on FacebookLike Us | Follow us on TwitterFollow Us

 Black spearheaded the effort, which was made possible by a $1 million donation by the Marcus family (for whom the amphitheater was named) and a sizable donation by La Crosse's G. Heileman Brewing Company.

 The amphitheater was built on what had been home to the Summerfest Midway.
-In the early years, Milt Kaufman's "Million Dollar Midway" was the attraction and though served the Fest, wasn't actually part of the festival.
+In the early years, Milt Kaufman's "Million Dollar Midway" was a big attraction and though served the fest, wasn't actually part of the festival.

-"You didn't have to come and buy a Summerfest admission to come to the Midway," Babisch says.
+"You didn't have to come and buy a Summerfest admission to come to the Midway," Babisch said.
 "It was separate."

-Summerfest eventually gained use of the land and began building the Amphitheater with rock and fill from the Deep Tunnel project -- which also was used in the construction of "Summerfest Island;" now Lakeshore State Park.
+Summerfest eventually gained use of the land and began building the Amphitheater with rock and fill from the Deep Tunnel project – which also was used in the construction of "Summerfest Island," aka Lakeshore State Park.

-"We would have truck after truck coming down and dumping," Babisch says.
+"We would have truck after truck coming down and dumping," Babisch said.
 "The whole place was torn up."

 During the '90s and 2000s, smaller-scale changes happened regularly.
 Though the structures remained in place, Old Style and Pabst saw their sponsorships end as their breweries closed.
-Briggs & Stratton and Harley-Davidson have taken their place.
+Briggs & Stratton and Harley-Davidson took their place.

-Potawatomi Casino sponsored a new pavilion near mid-gate and Leinenkugel's Leine Lodge got a permanent stage in 1994.
+Potawatomi Casino sponsored a new pavilion near mid-gate and Leinenkugel's Leine Lodge got a permanent stage in 1994 (now called the U.S. Cellular Connection Stage).

-Another new stage, the Harley-Davidson Roadhouse came on the scene in 2008, along with a renovation of that area.
-In recent years, other upgrades to the park have included new vendor buildings, video screens at several stages and new restrooms.
+In recent years, other stages have been rebuilt – or built in the case of last year's new BMO Harris Pavilion – and other upgrades to the park have included new vendor buildings, video screens at several stages and new restrooms.

-Today, almost all the stages face east, sending the sound out into Lake Michigan.
+Today, almost all the stages face east (the BMO, which is constructed in a bowl, is an exception), sending the sound out into Lake Michigan.
 That design, too, came from years of practice and advancing technology.

 No story on the Summerfest grounds' history would be complete without acknowledging an age-old myth about what might lie underneath the city's summertime playground.